superg3m/c_build/README.md

 I want to write GO now lmao

-so your run, build, debug will be written in go.
+so your run, build, debug will be executables and written in go.